Orange County Spousal Battery Defense Attorney

-Having a strong attorney fashion the best defense for a case can make the difference between a bad outcome and a good one.
+Having a strong domestic violence attorney can make the difference between a bad outcome and a good one.

 Those facing charges for violating Penal Code 243 E 1 are invited to contact our law firm for a free case evaluation.

 The PC 243(e)(1) Orange County spousal abuse attorneys at the Law Offices of Randy Collins are committed to providing top notch legal defense for each and every client that they represent.